PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page

-TOVELL (Soundex T140) — See also DOVELL, GUSTOVE, KETOVER, LOVETT, STOVE, STOVEKEN, STOVER, TAVALE, TAVELLE, TOUVELLE, TOVES, VOLET, WESTOVER.
+TOVELL (Soundex T140) — See also DOVELL, GUSTOVE, KETOVER, LOVETT, STOVE, STOVEKEN, STOVER, TAVALE, TAVEL, TAVELLE, TOUVELLE, TOVES, VOLET, WESTOVER.

 Tovell, David Stewart (b.
 1882) — also known as David S. Tovell — Born in Canada, March 10, 1882.
-Not U.S. citizen; U.S. Vice & Deputy Consul in Toronto, 1904-11; U.S. Vice Consul in Toronto, 1916.
+Not U.S. citizen; U.S. Vice & Deputy Consul in Toronto, 1904-11; U.S. Vice Consul in Toronto, as of 1916.
 Burial location unknown.

-TOVES: See also Roman Toves Tudela
+TOVES: See also Roman Toves=Tudela

 TOVES-TUDELA (Soundex T123)

-Toves Tudela, Roman — of Saipan, Northern Mariana Islands.
+Toves=Tudela, Roman — of Saipan, Northern Mariana Islands.
 Republican.
 Delegate to Republican National Convention from Northern Mariana Islands Territory, 2008.
 Still living as of 2008.

 Tovias, Martha E. — of Downers Grove, DuPage County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 2008.
 Female.
 Still living as of 2008.

-TOVREA (Soundex T160) — See also FAVREAU, GAUVREAU, HOVREN, LOVRE, OVRI.
+TOVREA (Soundex T160) — See also FAVREAU, GAUVREAU, HOVREN, LOVRE, LOVREGLIO, OVRI, TOVAR.

 TOVREA: See also Della Tovrea Stuart